andrewallenbruce/provider/README.md

 # Query the NPPES API by NPI
 nppes_ex <- provider_nppes(npi = 1083879860)
-#> Error: 'provider_luhn' is not an exported object from 'namespace:provider'

 # Or by Name, City, State, etc.
 # nppes_ex <- provider_nppes(first = "Chris",